mcollovati/vaadin-vertx-samples/example-app/README.md

-sockjs
+example app
 ==============

-Template for a full-blown Vaadin application that only requires a Servlet 3.0 container to run (no other JEE dependencies).
+This is a sample Vaadin application that runs on Vertx.

 Project Structure